-In completing the Search & Selection Plan, Hiring Officials will be asked to note the race/ethnicity and gender of Search Committee members.
-In addition, Hiring Officials may include a brief statement as to why the individuals selected for the Search Committee contribute to the diversity objective of the specific search.
+In completing the Search and Selection Plan, Hiring Officials will be asked to note the race/ethnicity and gender of Search Committee members.
+In addition, Hiring Officials may provide a brief statement to the Equity Administrator as to why the individuals selected for the Search Committee contribute to the diversity objective of the specific search.
+As part of their approval of the Search and Selection Plan, Equity Administrators approve the composition of the Search Committee.